Yousra Aafer joined the David R. Cheriton School of Computer Science on January 1, 2020 as an Assistant Professor.

 Implementation faults can be exploited by attackers to install malware and control systems over the Internet.
 Unfortunately, they are prevalent in all widely deployed software systems.
 These systems try to defend themselves by creating layers of abstraction, and often the last layer of defence is the operating system.
 Hence, it is important that operating systems have minimal implementation faults.
 They are also widely deployed, but their code base is large, consisting of several million lines.

 Meng Xu’s research has focused on the Linux operating system, which is widely deployed on the Internet and is the basis for the commercial Android system used in many smartphones.
 Using software analysis techniques, Meng’s research automates the search for implementation faults in Linux.
 These techniques are challenging, since too many false positives will overwhelm any developer, yet any false negative may be enough for an attack.
 Using Meng’s research more than 100 implementation faults in Linux have been found and later fixed.
 These results underpin the applicability of his research to real-world security problems.

-Yizhou has an M.S. in Computer Science from Cornell and a B.S. in Software Engineering from Shanghai Jiao Tong University in China.
+Yizhou also has an M.S. in Computer Science from Cornell and a B.S. in Software Engineering from Shanghai Jiao Tong University in China.

 Jian Zhao joined the Cheriton School of Computer Science in fall 2019 as an assistant professor.
 Previously, he was a senior research scientist in the Enterprise AI group at FX Palo Alto Laboratory in Palo Alto, California.